-You must have placed on file with your principal/official representative a certificate of physical fitness, signed by a licensed physician, physician's assistant or nurse practitioner in order to practice or participate.
+You must have placed on file with your principal/official representative a certificate of physical fitness, signed by a licensed physician, physician's assistant, or nurse practitioner to practice or participate.
 Your physical examination is good for 395 days from the date of the exam.
 The physician's report must be on file with your high school principal/official representative.

-7. Amateur Status
+7. Amateur Status and Name, Image, and Likeness (NIL)

-- A. If you win or place in actual competition, you may accept a medal or trophy for that accomplishment, without limit to its cost.
-Your school may provide IHSA state champions with championship rings/mementoes. - B. For participating in competition in an interscholastic sport, or for athletic honors or recognition in a sport, you may receive any type of award (except cash, check or legal tender) that does not exceed \$75 fair market value.
-There is no limitation on the value of your school letter. - C. The amateur rule does not prohibit you from being paid to referee, receiving pay for teaching lessons or coaching in a little kids league, etc. It only applies to your own competition in an athletic contest. - D. If you violate the amateur rule, you become ineligible in the sport in which you violate.
-You must be reinstated by the Executive in jeopardy.
+A. If you win or place in actual competition, you may accept a medal or trophy for that accomplishment, without limit to its cost.
+Your school may provide IHSA state champions with championship rings/mementoes not to exceed \$300.

+B. For participating in competition in an interscholastic sport, you may receive any type of award (except cash, check, or legal tender) that does not exceed \$150 in fair market value.
+There is no limitation on the value of your school letter.

+C. The amateur rule does not prohibit you from being paid to referee, receiving pay for teaching lessons or coaching in a little kid's league, etc. It only applies to your own competition in an athletic contest.

-Director before you may compete again.
+D. If you violate the amateur rule, you become ineligible in the sport in which you violate.
+You must be reinstated by the Executive Director before you may compete again.